-Under the Company's 2008 Equity Incentive Plan (the "Plan"), options to purchase shares of common stock may be granted to key employees, contract management and directors of the Company.
+Under the Company's 2008 Equity Incentive Plan, as amended by shareholder vote on November 27, 2013 (the "Plan"), options to purchase shares of common stock may be granted to key employees, contract management and directors of the Company.
 The Plan permits the granting of nonqualified stock options, incentive stock options and shares of common stock.
 Upon exercise of options, shares of common stock are issued from the Company's treasury stock or, if insufficient treasury shares are available, from authorized but unissued shares.
 Options are granted at a price equal to the closing price of the common stock on the date of grant.
 The stock options are generally exercisable immediately upon grant and for a period of 10 years.
-In the event of cessation of the holder's relationship with the Company, the holder's exercise period terminates 90 days following such cessation, compared with 6 months in the case of options issued under the Restated 2003 Share Incentive Plan in effect until May of 2008.
-The 2008 Plan authorizes the issuance of up to 5,400,000 shares of common stock which includes the 1,200,000 shares reserved for issuance under the Restated 2003 Share Incentive Plan, subject to adjustment for certain events, such as a stock split or other dilutive events.
-As of December 31, 2012, there were a total of 1,780,000 shares available for grant in the 2008 Plan, and 3,570,000 options outstanding.
+In the event of cessation of the holder's relationship with the Company, the holder's exercise period terminates 90 days following such cessation.
+The Plan authorizes the issuance of up to 9,550,672 shares of common stock, subject to adjustment for certain events, such as a stock split or other dilutive events.
+As of December 31, 2013, there were a total of 4,660,672 shares available for grant in the Plan, 1,575,000 shares issued or exercised, and 3,315,000 options outstanding.